Paying for College

 Let's make sure you haven't missed anything.
 For some students additional paperwork is needed.
 It’s important to visit your student self-service account and check your To-Do List to make sure you've got everything taken care of.

 If there is nothing for you to do, you can use that page to review your awards.
-Just remember that if more documents are needed, you won’t be eligible for federal aid until they are turned in and processed.
+Remember that if more documents are needed, you won’t be eligible for federal aid until they are turned in and processed.